 Keep in mind that you cannot change your name on your birth certificate, even if you obtain a legal name change.
 You can generally only change minor errors on a birth certificate, such as a spelling or other administrative error.

 Contact Our Orlando Name Change Attorney Today

-When you want to change your name, you need to get the right legal help to ensure the process is done as efficiently and effectively as possible so you can begin using your new legal name.
+When you want to change your name, you need to get the right name change attorney to ensure the process is done as efficiently and effectively as possible so you can begin using your new legal name.

-You also want to ensure that there are no mistakes or problems which could result in your name change not being granted.
+You also want to ensure that there are no mistakes or problems which could result in your petition not being granted.

 Orlando Family Team can help.
-Husband-and-wife team Ophelia Bernal-Mora and Andrew Nickolaou work together to help clients throughout Central Florida.
-We will make your name change simple and stress-free, working with you throughout the entirety of the process.
+Husband-and-wife team Ophelia Bernal-Mora, Esq., B.C.S. and Andrew Nickolaou, Esq. work together to help clients throughout Central Florida.
+We will make the name change process simple and stress-free, working with you throughout the entirety of the process.
 Please give us a call to find out how we can help you change your legal name.